ShanksPranks/Scratchy/README.md

 ## Applications
 The scratchy protocol opens up to a potentially endless number of applications.
 There are two main modes to it, the first called "local mode" is when all the encryption happens in the users web client and the second is called "event mode" where the creator of an event sends the username and password to the event service and all encryption is handled by the service.
-In this mode any user can select the event can then send their scratchpad to the event service and the encryption is handled inside the microservice before being posted to the blockchain.
+In this mode any user can select an event and then send their scratchpad to the event service.
+The encryption is handled in the service before the encrypted scratchpad is posted to the blockchain.

 Some examples of potential applications are as follows:
 1. Two friends wish to have a serverless secure messenging app to be able to communicate, they choose a single shared username and password and then are able to send and retrieve messages to each other using the scratchy app. (local mode)